Last updated on September 9th, 2019 at 06:24 am

 There are really only two distinct seasons in Iceland, Summer (May-August) and of course Winter (September-April).
 Both offer a long list of fun and exciting things for families to enjoy.
 It’s important to figure out what you really want to see and do before you book your trip.
 Some attractions are only available seasonally like the Northern Lights, and other activities like hikes or camping is easier and more enjoyable with kids in Summer.
 Keep in mind, many tours and experiences are accessible year-round.
 All of those will be cheaper in the off-season when there are fewer tourists.

-If you are interested in visiting Iceland with your family, I hope you’ve found this post helpful!
+If you are interested in visiting Iceland with kids, I hope you’ve found this post helpful!

 If you’re someone who has already had an unforgettable family vacation to this incredible destination please feel free to share your tips and advice in the comments below.